 We believe that far too much food and drink goes to waste, unnecessarily draining resources and budgets.

-The 1.35 million tonnes per year figure forms the baseline for our target to reduce all food waste arising in Scotland by 33% by 2025.
+In our climate change plan (February 2018), we committed to reduce Scotland's food waste by 33% by 2025.
+The 1 million tonnes per year figure forms the baseline for our target to reduce all food waste arising in Scotland by 33% by 2025.

-Including both avoidable and unavoidable food waste, this target focuses on prevention – it doesn't include food waste recycling, because by that point the food has already been wasted.
+This target includes both avoidable and unavoidable food waste, and focuses on prevention.
+It doesn't include food waste recycling, because by that point the food has already been wasted.

 Industry food waste

 We have made regulations to ensure that the biggest food businesses recycle their food waste.

 The Waste (Scotland) Regulations 2012 initially required all food businesses generating more than 50 kilograms in non-rural areas to recycle their food waste.
 In 2016 we extended the requirements to those generating more than 5 kilograms.

 Anaerobic digestion is a natural but accelerated process in which micro-organisms break down organic matter such as food waste in sealed vessels in the absence of oxygen.
 This generates a biogas which can be used directly in engines, in the same way as natural gas, or as vehicle fuel.

 Anaerobic digestion plants are becoming more numerous in Scotland, enabling us to get further use out of food waste and increasing our resource efficiency.